StevenAFC/COUNTU_UDF/README.md

 #COUNTU_UDF Excel Module

-A set of user defined functions for Excel which add the ability to count the number of items in a given range against as set of criteria whilst ignoring duplicates.
+This COUNTU_UDF module adds a set of user defined functions for Excel which add the ability to count the number of items in a given range against as set of criteria whilst ignoring duplicates.

-The module adds the following User Defined Functions COUNTU, COUNTUIF, COUNTUIFS which count the number of items in a given range excluding duplicates.
+* COUNTU,
+* COUNTUIF
+* COUNTUIFS

 **The module requires a reference to the Microsoft Scripting Runtime library.**